actionanand/angular-parcel-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.1.

+> A **single-spa parcel** is essentially a reusable component within the Single-SPA framework that allows you to share UI elements across different frameworks within a single application, **similar to how a web component functions**, but with the added functionality of lifecycle management and **framework-agnostic mounting** provided by Single-SPA; essentially, a **parcel is a Single-SPA specific implementation of a web component**, designed to seamlessly integrate components built with different frameworks into a single page application

 ## Cloning Guide

 1. Clone only the remote primary HEAD (default: origin/master)